 Learners who are at risk of anaphylaxis have healthcare plans which are stored in a sealed box with their epi-pens.
-Staff dealing with these learners are familiar with the plans.
+Health plans are also displayed appropriately in the child's classroom, School kitchen and Out of School Club so that all staff dealing with these learners are familiar with the plans.
+These plans will also be visible for supply staff working with the children.